4st3rIkxx/HunterPhishingDomain/README.md

 ## Licença 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.